Alccemist/ArcheanScreens/README.md

 For the game "Archean" — this is my personal repository to track my learning experience with screens and XenonCode.

 - Requires full game for dashboard interaction.
 - Comes with example in parent folder "worlds".
-Worlds folder inserted into Archean-data -> server
+Worlds folder copied into Archean-data/server